 Where to Find Sellable Monopoly Games

-Other than your attic, eBay, and estate sales are good places to look for Monopoly games. eBay has an active Monopoly game collecting audience.
-You're unlikely to find any hidden jewels on eBay because many collectors follow new entries daily.
+Other than your attic, eBay and estate sales are good places to look for Monopoly games. eBay has an active Monopoly game collecting audience.
+You're unlikely to find any hidden jewels on that website, however, because many collectors follow new entries daily.
 On the other hand, if you have a valuable game, the bidding at eBay can drive up the price.